Zambia - Africa

 • Keep evenings flexible

-A stronger first route in Lusaka usually means one named anchor like Kabwata Cultural Village plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Lusaka usually means one named anchor like Kabwata Cultural Village plus a nearby district block in Lusaka city center, Lusaka main arrival area, and Lusaka evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Central dinner-and-music evening and let the rest of the route stay compact.